 - Kidney and Liver Assessment: Because lupus can affect these organs, blood tests will be done to see how well they are functioning.

-- Urinalysis: An increased protein level or red blood cells in the urine can occur in lupus if it has affected your kidneys (called lupus nephritis), therefore an examination of a sample of your urine will be performed.
-A measurement will be taken to determine how effective the kidneys are at filtering the blood to eliminate waste.
+- Urinalysis: An increased protein level or red blood cells in the urine can occur in lupus if it has affected your kidneys (this is called lupus nephritis).
+An examination of a sample of your urine sample can determine how effective your kidneys are at filtering the blood to eliminate waste.
 For more information, see our post on Breaking Down Your Urinalysis.

 - Antinuclear Antibody Test (ANA): A positive ANA test for the presence of these antibodies, which are produced by your immune system, indicates a stimulated immune system.
 While most people with lupus have a positive ANA test, most people with a positive ANA test do not have lupus.
 If you have a positive ANA test, more specific antibody testing will most likely be advised.